OrbitAll: A Unified Quantum Mechanical Representation Deep Learning Framework for All Molecular Systems: Results

 Furthermore, delta-learning enhances generalization as well.
 For QM9star, we observe that training with the direct-learning strategy leads to consistently higher errors for cations than anions across all models (\SI{}Table \ref{tab:app:qm9star_summary_table})--a result that is not observed when training with the delta-learning strategy.
 One explanation for this is the distribution shifts of the labels, where the delta-labels are easier to predict, especially for charged species (\SI{}Figure \ref{fig:app:qm9star_direct_delta_label_dist}).

-We also use \ourmodel{} to predict frontier molecular orbital (FMO) energy levels.
+We also use \ourmodel{} to predict frontier molecular orbital (FMO) energy levels for the QM9star dataset.
 For radical species, four FMO energy levels exist: $E^\alpha_\text{HOMO}$, $E^\alpha_\text{LUMO}$, $E^\beta_\text{HOMO}$, and $E^\beta_\text{LUMO}$.
-We evaluate and compare the performance of \ourmodel{} in predicting all these levels with delta-learning \cite{rama_delta_learning_2015}.
+We evaluate and compare the performance of \ourmodel{} in predicting all these levels with delta-learning.
 Since unpaired electrons cause spin polarization and split spatial orbital energy levels by spin, predicting FMO levels for radicals is expected to be more challenging than for closed-shell species.
-As shown in \ref{fig:qm9star_learning_curves}(B), similar to $E_\text{tot}$ prediction, \ourmodel{} outperform other competing models across the different FMO levels, with fewer parameters than EquiformerV2-SC($\Delta$), which has been the state-of-the-art model among purely geometric GNNs for predicting FMO properties of the QM9 dataset \cite{ramakri_qm9_2014}.
+As shown in \ref{fig:qm9star_learning_curves}(B), similar to $E_\text{tot}$, \ourmodel{} outperforms other competing models across the different FMO levels, demonstrating the effectiveness of spin-polarized orbital features for predicting such quantities.